cschneider/echotcp-docker/Readme.md

-# Running the EchoTCP example from Aries rsa on docker containers
+# Running the EchoTCP example from Aries rsa on docker containers and using bndtools to resolve against a repository

 This example packages Aries RSA and the EchoTCP example first as two runnable jars using bndtools and in a second step as two docker images.